jimfulton/zodb-jsonb-experiment/README.rst

 <https://www.postgresql.org/docs/9.4/static/sql-vacuum.html>`_ of the
 original table.
-This seemed to take too long (and use too few computing resources), so I impatiently stopped it and did a regular vacuum over night.
+This seemed to take too long (and use too few computing resources), so I impatiently stopped it and did a regular vacuum overnight.
 After the vacuum, the minimum insert time fell to about 100ms (100 microseconds/record).
 I may try again to do a full vacuum later.
 Note that the database copy should be roughly equivalent to the full vacuum.

 It appears that update overhead of the new indexes is acceptable.
-The update times are on the same order of magnituse as the existing update times.
+The update times are on the same order of magnitude as the existing update times.
 Of course, this performance test provides only a rough guess at what the impact might be in production.

 In addition to updating indexes, pickle data must be converted to JSON.
-The observed cost of this is fairly low, ~.3 milliseconds per record, and perhaps more importantly, the cost would be borne by clients, not the database server and would therefore not affect scalability.
+The observed cost of this is fairly low, about .3 milliseconds per record, and perhaps more importantly, the cost would be borne by clients, not the database server and would therefore not affect scalability.